robertdebock/ansible-role-reboot/README.md

     - role: robertdebock.reboot
 ```

-You can also include a role in a handler of an existing role.
+You can also include a role when something changed.

 ```
 - name: reboot